terra-money/docs/docs/develop/dapp/README.md

 quick-start/README
 smart-contracts/README
 ```
-Use these guides to build your own dApp.
+Use these guides to setup your environment and build a dApp.
+If this is your first time building on Terra, use the [quickstart guide](quick-start/README.md) to set up your environment.

 :::::::{grid}
 :gutter: 3